 How Long Will An Industrial Piercing Hurt For?

 In general, the initial pain of cartilage piercings hurts a bit longer than other piercings because the needle has to pass through tougher, thicker tissue.
-But we’re only talking about a few extra seconds.
+However, we’re only talking about a few extra seconds.

 The industrial piercing requires additional time on top of that because two holes are being made.
-Overall, the initial pain should be over in about a minute or two, the time required to pierce two holes and places jewelry through them.
+Overall, the initial pain should be over in about a minute or two; the time required to pierce two holes and places jewelry through them.

 Pain during the aftercare stage can last throughout the entire healing process.
 That’s usually 6 to 8 months for this piercing.
-But the worst of the healing pain should resolve in less than a month.
+Although, the worst of the healing pain should resolve in less than a month.